gpii-ops/gpii-infra/gcp/README.md

 Because `stg` emulates production, it will (in the future) allow us to run realistic end-to-end tests before deploying to `prd`.

+#### Service Level Objective

+* No guarantee of service for development environments (stg is a development environment).
+* Ops team receives alerts about problems, and addresses them when convenient for the team (i.e. we won't wake up an on-call engineer, but we will investigate during business hours)
+* Ops team makes an effort to keep stg stable and available for ad-hoc testing, but may disrupt the environment at any time for our own testing.

 ### prd

 This is the production environment which supports actual users of the GPII.

 Deploying to `prd` requires a [manual action](https://docs.gitlab.com/ce/ci/yaml/#manual-actions).
 This enables automated testing (CI) and a consistent deployment process (CD) while providing finer control over when changes are made to production (e.g. on a holiday weekend when no engineers are around).

+#### Service Level Objective

+* Ops team treats availability of production as highest priority.
+* Ops team receives alerts about problems, and addresses them as soon as possible.
+   * Today we do not have automated 24x7 on-call support.
+However, a human observing a serious, customer-affecting problem in prd should [contact someone on the Ops team](../CONTACTING-OPS.md), no matter the time or day.
+* Ops team communicates both planned and unplanned downtime to stakeholders via the `outage@RtF` mailing list (see [Downtime procedures](#downtime-procedures).

 ## Troubleshooting / FAQ